1. How do I fit it to my boots or bindings?

 - A dry compartment for extra layers, goggles, etc.

 We recommend that you pack your adapters inside your backpack.
 If you do not have space and want to strap them to the outside of your bag, do so securely.
 It IS CRUCIAL THAT YOU REMOVE THE HEEL BAIL/CLAMP FROM THE ADAPTER AND PUT THIS INSIDE YOUR BACKPACK!!
 This assembly is likely to fall off while skiing.

 In the backpack, we typically pack the Adapters in a wet storage area of your pack with the shovel and skins.
 I like to lay the adapters side by side with the bottoms facing my back.
 I then place my skins over the adapter to create an extra cushion barrier between my back and the adapters.

 1. Will you ship overseas?

 Yes, we ship worldwide.
-All Alpine Adapters have Free Shipping, but we do not pay for sales tax (VAT, GST, PST) or import duties.
+We do not pay for sales tax (VAT, GST, PST) or import duties.
 This is the sole responsibility of the Importer upon delivery.
-Daymaker Touring will pay the international shipping fee only.
-Please email us at email@example.com for further details.
+Please email us at firstname.lastname@example.org for further details.